 While use of drainage pans may be considered a best practice and are featured in all of the prescriptive details of this standard, use of fully-sealed (flashed) window flanges (without a drainage pan) have been known to provide very good water resistance.
 In any installation (with or without a sill pan), care should be taken in flashing installation and fenestration product manufacturing, handling, and installation to minimize the potential for incidental water leakage.
-In all cases, it is advisable to conduct a "water hose" spray test on completed fenestration and WRB installations to help detect and repair any observed leaks prior to enclosing the interior and exterior side of the wall with finishes.
+In all cases, it is advisable to conduct a spray test in accordance with AAMA 501.2 on completed fenestration and WRB installations to help detect and repair any observed leaks prior to enclosing the interior and exterior side of the wall with finishes.

 Whether using the fenestration manufacturer's instructions, a tested solution per AAMA 504, a designed solution, or a prescriptive installation procedure, or a combination of these methods from Section 3.6, sheathing joints in a FPIS WRB system must be sealed with durable adhesive joint tape or other joint treatment specified and applied in accordance with the FPIS WRB system manufacturer's installation instructions per Section 3.2.
-Joint sealing treatments often include tapes that are typically 3-4 in. wide.
+Joint sealing treatments often include tapes that are typically 3 to 4 inches (76 to 102 mm) wide.
 Flexible self-adhering flashing is also used as a joint sealing treatment and for joints interfacing with components penetrating walls, such as fenestration.
-Flexible self-adhering flashing is typically 4-9 in. wide.
+Flexible self-adhering flashing is typically 4 to 9 inches (102 to 229 mm) wide.
 Other flashing materials include mechanical flashing and liquid-applied flashing.
 Appropriate installation conditions for joint tapes, flexible self-adhering flashings, and liquid-applied flashing include adherence to the specified temperature range for application, cleanliness of surfaces, and rolling or pressing onto substrates being joined together in a water-tight fashion.
 Some substrates also may require a primer as specified by the flashing manufacturer.